ssaamm/rss2/README.md

 - [x] Put some kind of auth in front of feed creation/deletion
 - [ ] Make sure podcast images come through
 - [ ] Some abstraction around 'source'
+- [ ] "Created date" on Feed object